Accreditations and Approvals

 Accrediting Council for Independent Colleges and Schools (ACICS) was formed in 1912 as a national accrediting body for post-secondary institutions that primarily offered business and business-related programs of study.
 ACICS is recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation.

-Minnesota School of Business/Globe University Medical Assistant Associate in Applied Science degree programs at the Blaine, Brooklyn Center, Eau Claire, Elk River, Green Bay, La Crosse, Lakeville, Madison East, Madison West, Moorhead, Plymouth, Richfield, Rochester, Shakopee, Sioux Falls, St. Cloud, Wausau, and Woodbury campuses are accredited by the Accrediting Bureau of Health Education Schools (ABHES).
-Globe University-Appleton is seeking accreditation from ABHES for its medical assistant program.
+Globe University/Minnesota School of Business Medical Assistant Associate in Applied Science degree programs and Medical Assistant Diploma programs at the Appleton and Green Bay campuses and the Globe University/Minnesota School of Business Medical Assistant Associate in Applied Science degree program at the Appleton, Blaine, Brooklyn Center, Elk River, La Crosse, Lakeville, Madison East, Madison West, Moorhead, Richfield, Rochester, St. Cloud, Sioux Falls, Wausau, and Woodbury campus are accredited by the Accrediting Bureau of Health Education Schools, 7777 Leesburg Pike, Suite 314 North, Falls Church, VA 22043, Phone: 703-917-9503.

 Veterinary technology programs at the Minnesota School of Business/Globe University Appleton, Blaine, Eau Claire, Elk River, Green Bay, La Crosse, Lakeville, Madison East, Madison West, Moorhead, Plymouth, Shakopee, Sioux Falls, St. Cloud, Rochester, Wausau, and Woodbury campuses are accredited by American Veterinary Medical Association (AVMA).